hexojs/hexo-renderer-pandoc/README.md

 hexo-renderer-pandoc

 Yet another markdown renderer plugin for [Hexo](http://zespia.tw/hexo).
 It can converts [Pandoc's markdown](http://johnmacfarlane.net/pandoc/) to HTML.
-If you want, it can also be a renderer of [textile](http://redcloth.org/textile), [reStructedText](http://docutils.sourceforge.net/rst.html), *etc*. by modify some arguments.
+If you want, it can also be a renderer for [textile](http://redcloth.org/textile), [reStructedText](http://docutils.sourceforge.net/rst.html), *etc*.

 ## Installation ##